stanford-crfm/levanter/docs/announce-post.md

 the same compute), which is important for debugging and reproducibility.

 That leaves the question of why not [T5X](https://github.com/google-research/t5x), which is Google's own Jax-based codebase for training LLMs.
-XXX wandb, HF ecosystem, learning, flexibility, more like pytorch(?)
 We found that T5X was not a great fit for our use cases.
 T5X is pretty deeply integrated into the Google ecosystem, which makes it less suitable to the Hugging Face-oriented ecosystem that we and many others use.
 We also wanted to develop a code base that felt a bit lighter weight and more flexible than T5X, with an emphasis on allowing graduate students to iterate on new ideas quickly.
 Finally, we wanted to learn more about training large foundation models, and we felt that building our own codebase would be a good way to do that.

 ## Levanter Rises